ohauer/neco-apps/docs/maintenance.md

 ```

 ## logging

 ### loki, loki-canary

 Check [loki releases](https://github.com/grafana/loki/releases).

-Check [k8s-alpha](https://github.com/jsonnet-libs/k8s-alpha/) jsonnet library, rewrite the version in Makefile corresponding to using kubernetes version.
+Check [k8s-alpha](https://github.com/jsonnet-libs/k8s-alpha/) jsonnet library to find the appropriate value for `JSONNET_LIBS_K8S_ALPHA_VERSION` in Makefile.
+If the library supports the currently used Kubernetes version, i.e. if the repository contains a directory with the name of the current Kubernetes version, then use that version as the value.
-If supported version is missing, use latest version instead.
+If not, use the latest Kubernetes version that the library supports.
+In both cases, update `JSONNET_LIBS_K8S_ALPHA_VERSION` in Makefile if necessary.

 Update the manifests as follows: